-- Make sure the parking brake is on.
+- 1. Make sure the parking brake is on.
 Make sure the transmission is in park (P) or neutral (N). - 2.
 Run the engine until it reaches normal operating temperature. - 3.
-Make sure that your vehicle is on level ground. - Switch the engine off and wait 15 minutes for the oil to drain into the oil pan.
-Checking the engine oil level too soon after you switch the engine off may result in an inaccurate reading. - 5.
+Make sure that your vehicle is on level ground. - 4.
+Switch the engine off and wait 15 minutes for the oil to drain into the oil pan.
+Checking the engine oil level too soon could result in an inaccurate reading. - 5.
 Open the hood.
-See Opening and Closing the Hood (page 263). - Remove the dipstick and wipe it with a clean, lint-free cloth.
-See Under Hood Overview (page 264). - 7.
-Reinstall the dipstick and remove it again to check the oil level.
-See Engine Oil Dipstick (page 265).
+See Opening and Closing the Hood (page 264). - 6.
+Remove the dipstick and wipe it with a clean, lint-free cloth.
+See Under Hood Overview (page 265).

-- 8. Make sure that the oil level is between the maximum and minimum marks.
-If the oil level is at the minimum mark, add oil immediately.
-See Capacities and Specifications (page 328). - 9.
+- 7. Reinstall the dipstick and remove it again to check the oil level.
+See Engine Oil Dipstick (page 266). - 8.
+Make sure that the oil level is between the maximum and minimum marks.
+If the oil level is at the minimum mark, add oil immediately. - 9.
 If the oil level is correct, replace the dipstick and make sure it is fully seated.